 This will ensure that the adhesive attaches to the surface of the nail.
 If there is dirt on the nails, the adhesive will just attach to the dirt, and could easily fall off.

 sefApart from cleaning, the nails should also be buffed.
 A smooth surface looks great but it isn’t ideal when it comes to attaching fake nails.
 When buffing your nails, make sure not to overdo it and carefully select the buffer you are going to use.
 Filing it too much will also ruin your nails.
 If you’re using an electric nail file, go gentle.

 Tip 3: Minimize gaps between the fake nail and the skin

 Having space in between the fake nail edge and the skin gives space for dirt and other materials to build up.
 This could lead to the faster breakdown of the adhesive.
 When it loses its stickiness, your fake nails will also fall off.
 Don’t forget to press firmly when attaching the fake nails to make sure the adhesive bonds with the entire nail.

 Even if you can use Krazy Glue on nails, that doesn’t mean you should.
 Using nail glue is the best option.
 These adhesives are designed for that purpose.
 They are safer and are designed for use on and in the body, unlike industrial adhesives like Krazy Glue.

 Furthermore, using our tips above will help you make the fake nails stick better.

-Press-on nails have a reputation for being bad for your real nails.
+Press-on nails have a reputation for looking fake and being bad for your real nails.
 They don’t have to be, as long as you apply them and remove them the right way.
 And that means avoiding Krazy Glue and superglue!